Facebook’s currency Libra faces financial, privacy pushback

 Facebook said it will comply with all existing financial regulations, though it has not offered many details.
 The company said its wallet app for using Libra will walk people through a verification process to ensure they are who they say they are.

-Still, Facebook is sure to face an onslaught of liability concerns when it comes to anti-money laundering and identity verification, said Nicholas Weaver, a senior researcher at the International Computer Science Institute at the University of California, Berkeley.
+Still, Facebook is sure to face an onslaught of liability concerns when it comes to anti-money laundering and identity verification, said Nicholas Weaver, a senior researcher at the International Computer Science Institute.

 “I am shocked they have decided to go ahead,” he said.